FEEDING MY OHANA

 Mix turkey and sausage together in a large mixing bowl.
 When they are well-blended, add panko, Parmesan, parslely, oregano, garlic and pepper until all are well incorporated.
 Add 1 dollop of mayonnaise to start, and if it is looking a little too dry, add the second.
 The "meat dough" should be a bit sticky, the consistency of pre-cooked meatloaf.

-Form into a two-bite sized meatball, slightly smaller than a ping pong ball.
-Line up meatballs on a broiler pan and bake ar 350°F until browned, about 35-40 minutes total, turning them once in awhile to get them a uniform color.
+Form into a two-bite sized meatball, slightly smaller than a walnut in its shell.
+Line up meatballs on a broiler pan and bake at 350°F until browned, about 35-40 minutes total, turning them once in awhile to get them a uniform color.

 • Using hamburger instead of ground turkey makes a richer meatball, and so reduce mayonnaise to 1 dollop.